 Once the above criteria are met, our models enter training periods.
 You can expect to gradually notice modeled conversions flow into your conversion reporting, and are likely to see gradual improvements in reported performance.

 How does consent mode modeling work?

-When a user doesn’t consent to ads cookies or analytics cookies, Consent Mode automatically adjusts the relevant Google tags’ behavior to not read or write cookies for advertising or analytics purposes.
+When a user doesn’t consent to ads cookies or analytics cookies, Consent Mode, using Google's AI, adjusts the relevant Google tags’ behavior to not read or write cookies for advertising or analytics purposes.
 Without cookies, advertisers experience a gap in their measurement and lose visibility into user paths on their site.
 They are no longer able to directly tie users' ad interactions to conversions.